A giant loomed in the depths of night.

 She didn’t respond again, and instead increased the boat’s acceleration by one level with a thump instead.

-Over the span of thirty minutes, they crossed from vast brick-colored skies into the starry darkness of outer space.
-As they neared the apex of their orbital trajectory, the gigantic disk of the Idaho steadily approached from behind.
+Over the span of the next thirty minutes, they transitioned from vast brick-colored skies into the starry darkness of outer space.
+As they neared the apex of their orbital trajectory, the gigantic disk of the Idaho steadily closed in from behind.
 Docking wasn't possible if the approach wasn't close enough, but getting too close posed a collision risk.
-A close approach of around 500 meters was considered ideal.
+A rendezvous distance of around 500 meters was considered ideal.

-Although that was where they had been aiming when they started accelerating through the atmosphere, it was still firing a missile into the sky towards a target from 6000 kilometers away.
+Although they had been aiming for that when they started accelerating through the atmosphere, it was still firing a missile at a target in the sky 6000 kilometers away.
 It wasn’t rare to require a final adjustment ten kilometers out.
 However, this time they achieved a close approach of 545 meters, adjustment-free.
 The accuracy was worthy of a yearly record.
-Terra voiced ‘Oooh’ in admiration.
+Terra squealed in admiration.

-It was common practice to end the fuel calculation once a zero relative velocity rendezvous was achieved with the apoapsis jets.
-The full journey had consumed a total of 92,500 tonnes of propellant.
+It was common practice to end fuel calculation the apoapsis just achieved a zero relative velocity rendezvous.
+The full journey had consumed 92,500 tonnes of propellant in total.
 Since their catch was 96,000 tonnes, they were slightly in the black with a profit of 3,500 tonnes.

 Since that was a good performance for a first outing, Terra pretty much forgot about the 310,000 tonnes they had discarded, satisfied—at least until they approached the catch inspection and receiving tower in Idaho’s core.

 “What?
 Giving up your share?
-No, we can’t do that,” the Catch Duty Officer said over the video line, and that was when the trouble started.
+No, we can’t do that,” the Catch Duty Officer said over the video line.
+That was when the trouble started.

 He wore a nametag with with ‘Bonus’ written on it.
-His eyelids were a bit swollen, and his back was hunched.
+He had slightly swollen eyelids and sat with his back hunched.
 He looked at Diode’s face and asked, “Whose decompa are you?”

 “I’m the twister.”
 Diode answered blankly.
-The response was incongruous, so naturally, the officer didn't understand it.
+The response was incongruous, so naturally, the officer didn't follow.

 “Twister?
 Where is he?
 Wait, this pillar boat belongs to the Intercontinentals.
 Where’s Terra-chan?”